itmaybejj/editoria11y-wp/readme.txt

 == Changelog ==

 = 1.0.15
-* Fix for tables not provisioning on network activation for multi-site installs
+* Fix for tables not provisioning on network activation for multi-site installs.
+* Fix for false positives on links titled only "Download," "Tab" or "Window."
-* Auto-opens detail/summary elements when jumping to a hidden alert
+* Auto-opens detail/summary elements when jumping to a hidden alert.
+* Adds alert for WordPress button blocks that are not yet linked.
-* Better alert placement on hidden elements
+* Better alert placement on hidden elements.
+* Basic support for inline highlighting in the Site Editor.
-* Backwards compatibility for Firefox 115 ESR
+* Backwards compatibility for Firefox 115 ESR.
+* Begins recording post ID with results, to support future filters and functionality.

 = 1.0.14 =
 * Page URLs now have a slightly shorter limit for [Pantheon compatibility](https://docs.pantheon.io/guides/wordpressvip/troubleshooting#maximum-index-size)